Gursimir/demo-repo2/README.md

 ⌨️ Then add it by using git add . command
 ⌨️ To know if it is added check the status again
-⌨️ Now to commit by using git commit -m "msg" command ⌨️ Once u commit ,push the repository to the gihub .Since we have created the          repository locally we have to create a empty git repository to make the connection between git and our local framework.
+⌨️ Now to commit by using git commit -m "msg" command ⌨️ Once u commit ,push the repository to the gihub .
+Since we have created therepository locally we have to create a empty git repository to make the connection between git and our local framework.
 ⌨️ Copy the https or ssh code of the empty repository ⌨️ To add the reference to the remote repository use git remote add origin codeOfEmptyRepository command ⌨️ To check that you are connected enter git remote -v command